Loan Quality Initiative: second credit report can derail closings

 Debt-to-income ratio is the key

-Smartmoney.com reports that applying for credit of any type between the date of the loan approval and closing could snag the deal.The new lines of credit could affect the borrower’s debt-to-income ratio — the percentage of monthly gross income used to pay monthly debts is a primary tool lenders use to determine loan eligibility.
+Smartmoney.com reports that requesting credit of any type between the date of the loan approval and closing could snag the deal.The new lines of credit could affect the borrower’s debt-to-income ratio — the percentage of monthly gross income used to pay monthly debts is a primary tool lenders use to determine loan eligibility.
 Additional debt could push the borrower over Fannie Mae’s debt-to-income ratio threshold of 45 percent.

 Mortgage loan quality control